github/MVG/project-docs/GOVERNANCE.md

 **3.1.
 Openness**.
 Participation is open to anyone who is directly and materially affected by the activity in question.
 There shall be no undue financial barriers to participation.

 **3.2.
-Balance.**  The development process should balance the interests of Contributors and other stakeholders.
+Balance**.
+The development process should balance the interests of Contributors and other stakeholders.
 Contributors from diverse interest categories shall be sought with the objective of achieving balance.

 **3.3.
-Coordination and Harmonization.** Good faith efforts shall be made to resolve potential conflicts or incompatibility between releases in this Project.
+Coordination and Harmonization**.
+Good faith efforts shall be made to resolve potential conflicts or incompatibility between releases in this Project.

 **3.4.
-Consideration of Views and Objections.** Prompt consideration shall be given to the written views and objections of all Contributors.
+Consideration of Views and Objections**.
+Prompt consideration shall be given to the written views and objections of all Contributors.

 **3.5.
-Written procedures.** This governance document and other materials documenting this project's development process shall be available to any interested person.
+Written procedures**.
+This governance document and other materials documenting this project's development process shall be available to any interested person.

 ## 4. No Confidentiality.